-Liveaboard dive trips can be on the expensive side.
-Especially those trips that travel to the far flung remote places in our oceans.
+Liveaboard dive trips can be expensive.
+Especially trips to the far flung remote places.
 This can put the price of such trips out of reach for many scuba divers.

-Additionally, many of the liveaboard dive boats offer non-diver packages too, but these tend to be a small discount off the full price of the diver’s package.
-This means that if you want you partner or family to accompany you on a liveaboard, whilst this is possible, it won’t be cheap.
+Additionally, many of the liveaboard dive boats offer non-diver packages too.
+But the discount for non-divers is normally small.
+This means that if you want your partner or family to accompany you on a liveaboard this won’t be cheap.

-However, there are some more affordable liveaboard dive trips too.
+There are also affordable liveaboard dive trips too.

-If you are a seasickness sufferer, then a liveaboard dive trip may not be the best option for you.
+If you suffer from seasickness a liveaboard dive trip may not be the best option for you.

-You can take seasickness medication with you, but this may not be enough if it gets particularly rough at sea.
-At least with a land-based resort dive, you can simply choose not to go on the days that it’s too rough.
+You can take seasickness medication with you.
+But sea sickness medication doesn’t always work when it gets particularly rough at sea.
+At least with a land-based resort dive you can simply choose not to go on the days when it’s too rough.

 The amenities on a liveaboard dive boat often will never match those of the resort based dive trip counterpart.
-This is even where the boat is of the highest luxury too.
+This is even when the liveaboard boat is of the highest luxury.

 These usually limited space in the cabins.
 The toilet facilities and washrooms are not as nice as land-based resorts.

-Whilst there are larger liveaboards you can join, there is no way they could ever compare to a resort.
+Whilst there are larger liveaboards there’s no way these ever compare to a resort holiday.

 And although it’s great to mix with likeminded people, if you’re the sort of person who likes their own space, this may not be quite so easy on a liveaboard.
-Yes you’ll have your personal cabin, but you may not want to spend all your time in your cabin.
+You’ll have your personal cabin, but you may not want to spend all your time in your cabin.

 Book your liveaboard dive trip today!